m4sterbunny/rtd-gcp-cloud/source/pages/api.rst

 	Favour APIs that utilise the Content-Type header.
 By reading the what format of data users are sending, the response may be provided in that same format.
 For example, if you send a request using text/xml, you would hope to receive an XML response; whereas another user making a json request could be provided with with JSON.

 	APIs that pay attention to this from the start are able to add as new formats become available.

+.. topic:: Helper Libraries

+	Many providers of APIs supply a software development kit (SDK), or helper libraries.
+This is what GCP has done to allow you to interact with their APIs.
+The library allows the server of the API to abstract away much of the code required to make requests to the API.

+	When you make requests using cloud shell, you are interacting with the SDK that Google has set up to make interacting with their APIs simpler.

 ##############